1. OVERVIEW OF INDUSTRY

 (a) CEMENT

 We operate one integrated cement plants in the States of Telangana.
-This segment contributes more than 90% of the total Turnover of the Company vis-a-vis other segments of the Company.
+This segment contributes more than 90% of the total Turnover of the Company vis-?-vis other segments of the Company.
 We sell cement under the brand "Suvarna Cements", one of the leading brands in South India.

 (b) ELECTRONICS

-industry to expand.
+Your Company is one of the few companies specialized in manufacturing flexible Printed Circuit Boards (PCB) in India.
+The Electronic Industry is looking up and doing well, giving a scope for PCB industry to expand.
 There appears to be some improvement in the usage of flex circuits in India as new designers have started involving them for prototype manufacturing.
 The segment has good improvement in its operations during the financial year with strong demand from their regular consumers.
-Focus on guality and customer service, improved supply chain mechanism is expected to give strong push to companys operations in the upcoming years.
+Focus on quality and customer service, improved supply chain mechanism is expected to give strong push to companys operations in the upcoming years.
+The company is investing around 10 crore to modernize its manufacturing unit, having already installed machinery worth 4.5 crore, with the balance equipment currently under procurement.
+This investment is supported by the Scheme for Promotion of Manufacturing of Electronic Components and Semiconductors (SPECS), led by the Ministry of Electronics and Information Technology (MeitY).
+SPECS provides a financial incentive of 25% on capital expenditure to encourage domestic manufacturing and technological advancement in the electronics components sector, aiding companies like ours in upgrading facilities and enhancing production capabilities while

 2. OPPORTUNITIES & OUTLOOK

-(a) CEMENT DIVISION Industry Structure and Developments
+Industry Structure and Developments:

 India is the worlds second-largest cement producer, accounting for over 7% of the global cement installed capacity.
 The housing sector accounts for majority of Indias cement consumption, followed by the infrastructure sector, and commercial and industrial building constructions.